nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, macOS.
+* **API**: Application Programming Interface, a set of programming code that enables data transmission between one software and another.
+* **Abstraction and Cohesion**: Abstraction is hiding all but relevant data in order to reduce complexity and increase efficiency.
+Cohesion is the degree which elements belong together.
+* **CLI**: Command-line interface, where you interact with the system using your keyboard.
 * **DBMS**: Database Management System, a software providing tools for structural data storage.
-* **CLI**: Command-line interface, where you interact with the system using your keyboard
-* **API**: Application Programming Interface, a set of programming code that enables data transmission between one software and another
-* **Abstraction and Cohesion**: Abstraction is hiding all but relevant data in order to reduce complexity and increase efficiency.
-Cohesion is the degree which elements belong together
-* **Version Control System**: Version control is the practice of tracking and managing changes to software code, and there are many version control systems such as Git, Apache Subversion etc
 * **JAR**: Java ARchive, a file format based on the popular ZIP file format and is used for aggregating many files into one.
 Click [here](https://docs.oracle.com/javase/8/docs/technotes/guides/jar/jarGuide.html) to find out more.
 * **JSON**: is a lightweight data-interchange format.
 Click [here](https://www.json.org/json-en.html) to find out more.
+* **Mainstream OS**: Windows, Linux, Unix, macOS.
+* **Version Control System**: Version control is the practice of tracking and managing changes to software code, and there are many version control systems such as Git, Apache Subversion etc.
 --------------------------------------------------------------------------------------------------------------------

 <div style="page-break-after: always;"></div>